uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 * ``$2``: it will be replaced with the file name (without directories) of the ``name`` or current ``names`` entry.

-The following table shows all attributes for AppConfigurationItems that are defined:
+The following table shows all attributes for :term:`AppConfigItems <AppConfigItem>` that are defined:

 +---------------------+----------------------------------------------+-------------------------------+-------------------------+
 | JSON Entry          | Description                                  | Relative path context         | Mutually exclusive with |